 - Wooden structure with holes

 The process of building an ideal wild bee house is easy and straightforward and can be done within the comfort of your own home.
-You might as well consider purchasing online.
-So many online stores exist and will offer a wide variety of wild bee houses for you to choose from.
+You may also consider purchasing online.
+Many online stores exist and will offer a wide variety of wild bee houses for you to choose from.